elf4j/elf4j-api/README.md

    logger, then the eventual name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
 It is also up to the SPI provider to conduct sanitization (if any) on the logger name for security concerns.
-4. Log level: Before every eventual log action, the API user is expected to set the log level first, by using the fluent-style `atLevel(Level level)` method or one of the other no-arg shorthand equivalents.
+4. Log level: Before every eventual log action, the API user is expected to set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents.
 If the user omits such setting, the actual logging behavior is undefined; the SPI provider may opt to supply a default logging level.

 ### The client API